Observation of topological phase with critical localization in a quasi-periodic lattice: Topological number and localization length of the generalized Aubry-Andr e model

+We now discuss the topological phase boundary on the $\delta$--$\lambda$ plane with $V=0$.
 While both the local topological marker (LTM) and A-MCD are able to characterize the topological phase boundary, in the critically localized, topologically trivial region (region IV), LTM and A-MCD seem to spread around a half-integer value of $0.5$ rather than around zero.
 Such a phenomenon is related to the apparent divergence of the localization length as well as the closing of the band gap in the entire region IV.

 According to Refs.~\cite{arXiv.2008.06493,PhysRevB.83.155429}, the topological number $\nu$ of our model can be written as

 where

 with